 Rakuten Advertising Adopts SpringServe Tiles to Strengthen Impact of Ad-Supported Campaigns on Rakuten TV

-/EIN News/ -- LONDON, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- SpringServe, the leading independent TV ad serving platform now part of Magnite (Nasdaq: MGNI), today announced that Rakuten Advertising has adopted the SpringServe Tiles solution to strengthen the impact of ad-supported campaigns on Rakuten TV.
+LONDON, Feb.
+16, 2023 (GLOBE NEWSWIRE) -- SpringServe, the leading independent TV ad serving platform now part of Magnite MGNI, today announced that Rakuten Advertising has adopted the SpringServe Tiles solution to strengthen the impact of ad-supported campaigns on Rakuten TV.
 As one of the leading VOD platforms in Europe combining TVOD, SVOD and AVOD services, integrating the SpringServe Tiles format within Rakuten TV will allow brands to balance personalisation and monetisation, while preserving the user experience.

 "At Rakuten Advertising, we're always looking for ways to maximise the impact of our client's advertising campaigns.
 The expansion of our relationship with SpringServe will allow us to leverage the proven Tiles technology to enable advertisers to deliver innovative and contextually relevant content and messaging to engaged audiences where they're watching," said James Collins, SVP Media, at Rakuten Advertising.